NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Europe's most beloved expat destination — sunshine, safety, and an accessible path to residency 300+ Days of Sunshine, Affordable Western Europe, World-Class Visa Options are among the top reasons expats choose Portugal.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Portugal straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Portugal — straight to your inbox.